 A bone lesion biopsy is the removal of a piece of bone or bone marrow for examination.

 Bone biopsy may also be done under general anesthesia to remove a larger sample.
-This may allow for immediate surgery to remove the bone if the exam shows that there is an abnormal growth or cancer.
+Then surgery to remove the bone can be done if the biopsy exam shows that there is an abnormal growth or cancer.

 You may be told not to drink or eat anything for several hours before the biopsy.

-With a needle biopsy, you may feel moderate discomfort and pressure, even though a local anesthetic is used.
+With a needle biopsy, you may feel some discomfort and pressure, even though a local anesthetic is used.
 You must remain still during the procedure.

 After the biopsy, the area may be sore or tender for several days.

 The most common reasons for bone lesion biopsy are to tell the difference between cancerous and noncancerous bone tumors and to identify other bone problems.
 It may be performed on people with bone pain and tenderness, particularly if x-ray, CT scan, or other testing reveals a problem.